 Dr. Casey is a native of Shelby County and has had a practice in the Birmingham area for several years.
-She is a team physician for the Birmingham Squadron (G League basketball) Samford University, Pelham High School and Spain Park High School.
+She is a team physician for the Birmingham Squadron (NBA G League), Samford University, Pelham High School and Spain Park High School.

 Dr. Casey also serves the greater-Birmingham community by volunteering her time to provide medical coverage for many local area sporting events.
 She has served on the Ethics Committee of the Jefferson County Medical Society, and is currently on the Board of Directors.

 Dr. Casey and her husband, Matt, have two daughters Belle and Brenna.

 American Sports Medicine Institute (ASMI) - (Birmingham, AL)

 Internal Medicine Residency:

 University of South Alabama College of Medicine (Mobile, AL)

 In January 2015, which was my junior year in high school (Veterans High, Kathleen, GA), I was being recruited by some colleges to play college baseball.
 My dream was to play baseball as long as I could, and college was my next step.
 I was long tossing with some friends getting ready for my junior season when I felt a pop and heard a snap in my right elbow.